Personal Branding Photography: Hire a Photographer to Dominate Social Media

-Your brand is a visual representation of YOU, and there is no better way to get that across than by hiring a branding photographer.
 Luckily, we are experts in this field and are happy to share with you ideas and tips for a social media photoshoot.
 This will allow you to communicate your intent, attract your ideal audience, and encourage them to purchase your product, follow you, or join your mailing list.

-- 1 Gather Your Branding Photography Inspiration
+- 1 Gather Your Personal Brand Photography Inspiration

 - 4 How to Hire a Photographer for Personal Branding Photography

-Gather Your Branding Photography Inspiration
+Gather Your Personal Brand Photography Inspiration

 You likely have some ideas on how you want your photos to look, and you might even have some locations or outfit ideas in mind.
 That’s great!
 Thinking more about these details before setting out on your search is key to making sure you hire the right personal branding photographer.

-What are your photoshoot #goals?
+What are your personal branding photoshoot #goals?

-Creating and publishing photos for your online brand is more than just a photoshoot, it sets up your brand for success.
+Creating and publishing photos for your online brand is more than just a personal branding photoshoot, it sets up your brand for success.
 First, you need to have a clear intent for your photos.
 Are you launching fresh or are you rebranding?
 Are you launching a new ebook, course, or product?
 Once you have these questions answered you can start designing a vision for your brand photos that will attract your dream audience.

 Where are you going to use the photos?

-If you are primarily going to use your photos online, we recommend you tell your branding photographer to shoot only landscape orientation.
+If you are primarily going to use your photos online, we recommend you tell your personal branding photographer to shoot only landscape orientation.
 If you end up with a lot of portraits, most likely you will not be able to use all of them.
 Landscape orientation images can usually be cropped into a portrait orientation image, but portrait-oriented images cannot.
 Browse the web and you will see that Facebook ads and web banners are always wide.